 - Your nipple and areola do not turn white or become discolored, meaning the blood supply has not been cut off.

-Ashley Georgakopoulos, Motif Medical Lactation Consultant (IBCLC), explained that when looking for the correct fit to, “Find what is comfortable.
+Ashley Georgakopoulos, Motif Medical Lactation Director (IBCLC), explained that when looking for the correct fit to, “Find what is comfortable.
 Too much friction to the tissue, tightness, or painful sucking could indicate the incorrect size.
 The top of the nipple and its base should be the only part entering the flange tunnel.”

 How To Tell If Your Flange Is Too Small